ceyhunsen/atmega328p-hal-driver/README.md

 ## Testing

-Local unit and integration tests uses [Unity](https://www.throwtheswitch.org/unity) for the testing framework.
-You need to clone that submodule for testing.
-If you didn't also clone submodules while cloning this repo, run:
+There are local unit and integration tests that can test this driver without the actual hardware.
+These tests utilizes [Unity](https://www.throwtheswitch.org/unity) as the testing framework.
+You need to clone [Unity repository](https://github.com/ThrowTheSwitch/Unity) as a submodule for testing.
+If you didn't also clone recursively while cloning this repo, run:

 ```sh
 git submodule update --init